PCSX2/pcsx2/README.md

 <div align="left">
     <img src="/readmemd/emu_art.png" width="450px"</img>
 </div>
-This is a fork of [#03027453c](https://github.com/PCSX2/pcsx2/tree/03027453c8fe8cd95164271211e529067bf5b91a), where Sly CRC hacks were still a thing, a PNACH pointer related bugfix was released and [performance & graphics](##Notes) were nicely balanced (even for older PCs like mine).
+This is a fork of https://github.com/PCSX2/pcsx2/tree/03027453c8fe8cd95164271211e529067bf5b91a, where Sly CRC hacks were still a thing, a PNACH pointer related bugfix was released and performance & graphics were nicely balanced (especially for older PCs like mine).
 This fork is set to enhance the trilogy with cheats and edits to optimize graphics and performance.

+# Status
+### Features
+- Custom pointer code-type
+- Customized icons and window art
+### Missing
+- Shadows on D3D11
+- Vsyncs in MTGS Queue option
+- Any other actually decent QOL tweaks from master

 ## Special thanks
 - [**Meos**](https://www.youtube.com/channel/UCBjGlnrNZmHVLnqePH6A8vQ) - made the legendary **No Motion Blur** cheat for all versions of Sly